-Cleartosell has had the fortunate opportunity to attend several tax sale industry related events this year resulting in positive experiences all around.
-Our principal attorney, Paul A Krasker, and our senior staff attorney Megan F Schmidt recently had the pleasure of giving a presentation on two of these occasions.
+Clear to Sell has had the fortunate opportunity to attend several tax sale industry related events this year resulting in positive experiences all around.
+Our principal attorney Paul Krasker and our senior staff attorney Megan Schmidt recently had the pleasure of giving a presentation on two of these occasions.

 Our attorneys shared their experiences at both a Boca Real Estate Investors Club (BRIC) meeting and a NTLA Tax Deed Investment Group meeting in Washington DC.

-Paul Krasker said “We covered a variety of educational topics such as Foreclosures vs. tax deeds and why tax deeds are a safer investment based on Florida statutes, obtaining title insurance, the benefit of CTS certification vs. QTA, what to expect at your first auction, and other useful topics for investors new to the tax deed industry.
-The audience seemed to really pick up on several main areas that interested them.”
+Paul Krasker said “We covered a variety of educational topics such as Foreclosures vs. tax deeds and why tax deeds are a safer investment based on Florida statutes, obtaining title insurance, the benefit of CTS certification vs. QTA, what to expect at your first auction, and other useful topics for investors new to the tax deed industry.”

 Paul says, “The purpose of this meeting was to discuss and establish best practice standards for tax deed and tax lien investing through education and thought leadership.”

-Although tax sale investing helps to improve communities by eliminating blight and increasing the tax base, it still carries some negative reputations around the consequence of homelessness that can arise.
-Efforts to continually improve standards in the industry could help extinguish this negativity.
+Although tax sale investing helps to improve communities by eliminating blight and increasing the tax base, it still carries some negative reputations regarding the loss of individual’s homes.
+Efforts to continuously improve standards in the industry can help improve this image.

-Paul continued “The general discussion of the subcommittee was focused around ideas on developing pre-sale and post-sale best practices for assisting the existing property owners, the tax deed bidders, and then the new tax deed purchaser to ensure investors understand the process and adhere to a high standard of action.”
+Paul stated “the general discussion of the subcommittee was focused around ideas on developing pre-sale and post-sale best practices for assisting the existing property owners, the tax deed bidders, and then the new tax deed purchaser to ensure investors understand the process and adhere to a high standard of action.”

-Cleartosell looks forward to supporting more tax sale industry events in the New Year.
-If you or someone you know is planning an event that you think our attorneys may be able to contribute as speakers, please contact us to discuss the opportunity.
+Clear to Sell looks forward to supporting more tax sale industry events in the coming year.
+If you or someone you know is planning an event that you think our attorneys may be able to contribute to as speakers, please contact us to discuss the opportunity.